dharmenyadav/avian-directory/README.md

 # Avian-Directory
 A C++ based GUI project which handles database of various birds including CRUD operations.
-This is Aditya Pandey, and this is a C++ based GUI project which features mouse supoort and CRUD operations.
+This is Dharmen Yadav, and this is a C++ based GUI project which features mouse supoort and CRUD operations.
 It's main functions is to work as database management system for Bird information.

 # Working